OData/odata.net/README.md

 ### 3.5 Official Release

 The release of the component binaries is carried out regularly through [Nuget](http://www.nuget.org/).
+A new version is released every 2 months.
+A new [milestone](https://github.com/OData/odata.net/milestones) item will be created after each release.
+It will correspond to the work that is expected to be included in the next release.
+Any work that has been completed by the due date for the milestone will be shipped regardless of if the entire milestone is completed.
+Work that is not completed by the due date will be moved to another milestone.

 ### 3.6 Performance benchmarks